learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the restrictions of web workers on DOM?
+## Q 18.13.
+What are the restrictions of web workers on DOM?

 WebWorkers do not have access to below javascript objects since they are defined in an external files